 How much does a Truvada prescription cost?

-A month’s supply of Truvada is nearly $2,000 without insurance.
+A month’s supply of Truvada is nearly $2,000 without insurance (a generic version costs $30-$60 per month).
 Most private health insurance companies, Medicare, and Medicaid will cover the cost.
-But private insurers may charge high copayments -- the amount you have to pay out of pocket for the drug.
+By law, private insurers cannot charge copayments -- the amount you have to pay out of pocket for the drug.

 In 2019, the U.S. Preventive Services Task Force -- a panel of disease prevention experts -- recommended that doctors prescribe PrEP for anyone at high risk for HIV.
 That includes men who have sex with men, straight people who might catch HIV through sex, and people who inject drugs.

-Because of this decision, most health insurance plans will be required to cover Truvada and the other PrEP drug, Descovy.
+Because of this decision, most health insurance plans are required to cover Truvada, its generic version, or the other PrEP drug, Descovy.
 If you're in an at-risk group, you shouldn't have to pay anything out of pocket.
 In the meantime, assistance programs could help you cover the cost of PrEP if you qualify for them.

 What assistance programs can help?